justynjen/justynjenBlog1/_posts/2018-04-16-15-photos-to-inspire-you-to-visit-boston.md

 ![A quiet little alley way in Boston](/uploads/dsc07642.jpg)

-This awesome little alley was blocked off to cars, perfect for wandering down for some peace and quiet.&nbsp;
+This awesome little alley was blocked off to cars, perfect for wandering down for some peace and quiet.

 ![The Administrative building in Boston Mass](/uploads/dsc07643.jpg)

 ![The adorable bookshop I went looking for postcards in, in Boston.](blob:https://app.cloudcannon.com/29cacb9f-dfd1-434c-8d8e-b7ef59529c75)

 This was an adorable little bookstore, right across the street from the Paul Revere house.
-I ran in to buy some Artsy postcards and look at all the books.&nbsp;
+I ran in to buy some Artsy postcards and look at all the books.

 ![The inside seating area of the Quincey Market in Boston](/uploads/dsc07665.jpg)